 Again, you can equally enhance your business processes and design a more compelling framework for preventing disputes that result from merchant errors such as weak order return policy or poor fraud detection protocols.

-By analyzing millions of disputes and using our proprietary algorithms, ChargeScore® can determine the chances of recovering each dispute with high accuracy.
+By analyzing millions of disputes and using our proprietary algorithms, ChargeScore® can determine the chances of recovering each dispute with high accuracy and based on that you can decide either you need a chargeback recovery service or not with a chargeback strategy.

 Forecasting disputes success rates has never been more seamless.